 Janis (Jan) Molleur was raised in Eliot, Maine and graduated from the University of Connecticut with a Bachelor of Science degree in Environmental Horticulture.
 While she loves the outdoors and the natural flora, the lure of the financial world pulled her toward her present career at Key Private Bank in Portland.
 Jan is a Certified Trust and Financial Advisor and has worked at Key for over 30 years, handling trusts, estates, endowment funds and investment and retirement accounts.
 Jan is a current member of the Maine Estate Planning Council.
 While raising her two sons in Saco, she served on the Thornton Academy Professional Advisors Board.
 Jan also has a seat on the United Way Foundation Professional Advisory Committee among her other volunteer efforts for the United Way of Greater Portland.
 She moved to Cape Elizabeth in 2008 and became a Director of the Hobstone Owners Association shortly thereafter.
 Jan spends much of her summers at her cottage in the New Hampshire Lakes Region and loves boating, swimming and enjoying the outdoors.

 Nick Owens grew up in Cape Elizabeth and attended Colby College.
 He believes that the town’s open spaces are an important part of what makes the community special and joined the CELT Board of Directors in 2016.
 Nick is a consultant at The NorthBridge Group, where he works with utilities on planning, operations, and strategy.
 He is an avid biker and loves the ocean.
-Recently married, Nick and his wife, Maya, live near Two Lights and appreciate all that Cape has to offer.
+Nick lives near Two Lights and appreciate all that Cape has to offer.

 Erika Carlson Rhile is the Science Department chair at Cheverus High School.
 Erika’s background is in marine ecology, and she spends her summers on Swan’s Island conducting field research for the University of Pennsylvania.
 A certified Maine Master Naturalist, Erika enjoys all things outside, but especially enjoys hiking, paddleboarding, and cruising the Maine coast with her husband and two young children.